 “the predominant impression conveyed is that the person shown is a child despite the fact that some of the physical characteristics shown are not those of a child.”

-be that of a child.
-We believe that that test is unnecessary and unhelpful because the words in clause 52(6) are deliberately similar to those that are well established in section 7(8) of the Protection of Children Act 1978, which have helped to clarify
+shown to be that of a child.
+We believe that that test is unnecessary and unhelpful because the words in clause 52(6) are deliberately similar to those that are well established in section 7(8) of the Protection of Children Act 1978, which have

-the content of pseudo-photographs.
-Those definitions have been in use for some years, the courts are familiar with them, and the definitions in our new offence have been tailored to ensure continued clarity and ease of understanding.
-Amending the
+helped to clarify the content of pseudo-photographs.
+Those definitions have been in use for some years, the courts are familiar with them, and the definitions in our new offence have been tailored to ensure continued clarity and ease of

-definitions in the way proposed by the hon.
+understanding.
+Amending the definitions in the way proposed by the hon.
 Lady in amendment 490 would lose that continuity of understanding and reduce the clarity of the definition.
-For those reasons, I hope that the she will consider withdrawing her amendment.
+For those reasons, I hope that the she will consider withdrawing

-the clause if the Government are able to show that there is evidence that such materials cause harm and generate more problems for children.
-So far, I have not seen any evidence and the Minister has not referred to any in her comments about the arguments
+accept the clause if the Government are able to show that there is evidence that such materials cause harm and generate more problems for children.
+So far, I have not seen any evidence and the Minister has not referred to any in her comments

 That said, I beg to ask leave to withdraw the amendment.